miyakz1192/ofsoftswitch/README.md

 OpenFlow 1.3 Software Switch is released under the BSD license (BSD-like for code from the original Stanford switch).

-# Acknowledgments

-This project is supported by Ericsson Innovation Center in Brazil.
-Maintained by CPqD in technical collaboration with Ericsson Research.

-**Contributions:**

-Zoltán Lajos Kis, ofsoftswitch 1.1 implementation and guidance for OpenFlow spec related subjects.

-Jean Tourrilhes, lots of critical memory bug fixes on table features.

-Khai Nguyen Dinh and Thanh Le Dinh, contributions on meter features.

-Rich Lane, added the right compiler linker.

-yu-iwata, fixed flow deletion without matchin out_port.

-Yuval Adler, bug fixes related to matching on vlan and ethertype.

-Hiroyasu OHYAMA, correct URL of NetBee Library.

-...

-*"Your name here" -- please, let us*
-*know if we forgot to add your name to the list of contributors!*

-# Contact
-E-mail: Eder Leao Fernandes (ederlf@cpqd.com.br)

 [ofp13]: https://www.opennetworking.org/images/stories/downloads/specification/openflow-spec-v1.3.0.pdf
 [ericssonsw11]: https://github.com/TrafficLab/of11softswitch